numfocus/diversity-and-inclusion-conversation-kit/README.md

 # Diversity and Inclusion Conversation Kit

 #### _How to start the diversity and inclusion conversation at your company_
+At the Diversity and Inclusion in Scientific Computing (DISC) Unconference, our group focused on ways to start and maintain conversations about diversity and inclusion in the workplace.
+Our product for the two-day unconference was an online Conversation Quick Start Kit and a set of D&I Big Talk cards (posted on GitHub).

+The Conversation Quick Start Kit was built from a variety of online resources, as well as input from other attendees at the unconference.
+There were three main questions framing the discussion:
+  1. How can I have a conversation with a coworker/friend about offensive comments with making them defensive?
+  1. When is the right time to have that conversation and how do I create a safe space for them to be willing to see my perspective?
+  1. After the starting conversation, how do I ensure that it progresses organically?

+The D&I Big Talk cards were inspired by Kalina Silverman’s site <a name="r-1"></a> [Make Big Talk](http://www.makebigtalk.com/).
+They are organized into three different levels, with the intention of being used over a series of small group or one-on-one meetings, progressing from level 1 to level 3.
+If you have suggestions for additional questions, please submit them <a name="r-1"></a> [here](https://docs.google.com/forms/d/e/1FAIpQLSf4mDz0Ovfs2Bb3Hrd2VJPUjLGpmJypKngTQTjcrS-rgDqhlQ/viewform).

+Overall the DISC Unconference provided a fantastic venue for connecting with others who are also actively working to promote diversity and inclusion in the scientific computing community.

 **[CLICK HERE TO VIEW PAGE AS HTML](http://htmlpreview.github.com/?https://github.com/numfocus/diversity-and-inclusion-conversation-kit/blob/master/guide.html)**